What is a Homestead Exemption? Can My Creditors Take My Home?

 A Homestead is Your Primary Residence

-If the equity in your home is below the amount your state exempts, the trustee will not sell your home.
+If the equity in your home is below the amount your state exempts, the bankruptcy trustee, or creditors, will not sell your home.

 Florida is one state that has historically had an unlimited homestead exemption, which never allowed a creditor to take a home in satisfaction of a debt — regardless of the home’s value, though there is acreage limitation and a length of ownership requirement.